-SleeperQuest 2.0: The Cardinal Edition
+SleeperQuest 3.0: The Live Oak Edition

-Welcome to SleeperQuest 2.0: The Cardinal Edition
+Welcome to SleeperQuest 3.0: The Live Oak Edition

 Using all available resources, I am on the lookout for SleeperQuest candidates.
 Potential successors will be reviewed.
-If they demonstrate merit, they will be added to the list of SleeperQuest favorites and matched with two more established titles that have similar qualities, and then celebrated in the SleeperQuest triple feature.
+If they demonstrate merit, they will be added to the list of SleeperQuest favorites and matched with two more established titles that have similar qualities, and then celebrated as the SleeperQuest triple feature.

 SleeperQuest: dedicated to proving, post by post, the American film-viewing audience has taste where it sits.

 Hey Jinni?
 I’m still angry with you putzes.